SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Conclusion

 \section{Conclusion}

-This paper presents SkillDiffuser, an integrated framework that enables robots to execute tasks from natural language instructions by enabling interpretable skill learning and conditional diffusion planning.
-It uses vector quantization to learn discrete yet understandable skill representations directly from visual and linguistic demonstrations.
-These skills condition a diffusion model to generate state trajectories adhering to the learned skills.
-By combining hierarchical skill decomposition with conditional trajectory generation, SkillDiffuser can follow abstract instructions to complete manipulation tasks.
-Extensive Experiments on manipulation benchmarks demonstrate state-of-the-art performance, highlighting its effectiveness for long-horizon tasks and ability to automatically learn interpretable skills.
+This paper presents \alias, an integrated framework that enables robots to perform tasks from natural language instructions by enabling interpretable skill learning and conditional diffusion planning.
+It employs vector quantization to learn discrete and comprehensible skill representations directly from visual and linguistic demonstrations.
+Subsequently, these skills condition a diffusion model to generate state trajectories adhering to the learned skills.
+Through integrating hierarchical skill decomposition with conditional trajectory generation, \alias can comprehend and execute abstract instructions for various manipulation tasks.
+Extensive experiments on manipulation benchmarks demonstrate state-of-the-art performance, highlighting its effectiveness for multi-step composition tasks and ability to automatically learn interpretable skills.